-Members of the Student Government share active and vital roles in the governance process at Golden West College.
-Student Council members are elected by the general student body or appointed when vacancies occur.
-Student Delegates have the opportunity to join ASGWC at anytime throughout the year.
+Associated Students of Golden West College (ASGWC): Members of Student Government share active and vital roles in the governance process at Golden West College.
+Executive Student Council members are elected by the general student body or appointed when vacancies occur.
+Student Delegates have the opportunity to join ASGWC at any time throughout the year.
 The Student Senate has five committees: Publicity, Student Interest, Finance, Activities, and Sustainability that assist in the organization and operation of campus programs and events.

-Clubs and Organizations - Serves the interests of the student body through various social, honorary, service, professional, academic, special interest clubs, organizations, and associations.
+Clubs and Organizations: Serves the interests of the student body through various social, honorary, service, professional, academic, special interest clubs, organizations, and associations.

-Publicity - Posters and banners are prepared to order for a nominal fee or are free to campus clubs.
+Publicity: Posters and banners are prepared to order for a nominal fee or are free to campus clubs.
 Information about the posting policy for GWC can be obtained from the Office of Student Life and Leadership.
 The LED Marquee, located in the Student Center Patio, is available to post on-campus events and programs.

-Student Participation on College Committees - Students are

-encouraged to participate in the

-participatory governance process at

-Golden West College.
+Student Participation on College Committees: Students are encouraged to serve as student representatives in the participatory governance process at Golden West College.